Ideas for consideration

 - Intention

-- What I say is as important as what I say
+- What I say is as important as how I say it

 - Truth and Compassion